 As indicated explicitly by the Marine Strategy Directive, Member States that have a marine region or subregion in common must appropriately provide that the measures necessary to achieve environmental objectives are coherent and coordinated with each other.
-Italy adopted the National Marine Strategy Measures Program within the framework of the principles and policies of the European Union, with particular reference, as regards conservation policies, to the Convention for the Protection of the Mediterranean Sea from Pollution (Barcelona Convention) and related Protocols, with a view to integrated management at the Mediterranean level.
+Italy adopted the National Measures Program of Marine Strategy within the framework of the principles and policies of the European Union, with particular reference, as regards conservation policies, to the Convention for the Protection of the Mediterranean Sea from Pollution (Barcelona Convention) and related Protocols, with a view to integrated management at the Mediterranean level.

-E.g., the fish stocks protection measures are formulated with a view to cooperation between the Member States, within the framework of a macro-regional strategy.
+E.g., the fish stocks protection measures are formulated with a view to cooperation between the Member States and other Mediterranean countries, within the framework of a macro-regional strategy.

-The measures relating to fishing activities are currently managed within the General Fisheries Commission for the Mediterranean (GFCM).
+The measures relating to fishing activities are currently managed within the GFCM.

-The reform of the CFP provides for the implementation of the so-called "regionalization", that is an approach by sea basins to create a system of coordination, exchange of experiences for the adoption of common measures that have to be implemented at a national and subregional level.
+The reform of the CFP provides for the implementation of the so-called "regionalization", that is an approach by sea basins to create a system of coordination, exchange of experiences for the adoption of common measures that have to be implemented at a national and sub-regional level.

-An example of this is the implementation of the new EU strategy for the Adriatic and Ionian region, launched in 2014 by the European Commission.
+An example of this is the implementation of the new EU strategy for the Adriatic and Ionian Region, launched in 2014 by the European Commission.